BlueScope to Low-Ball Bidders: 'Try Harder'

 - February 2, 2026

-Australia-based BlueScope Steel Ltd. has officially welcomed Tania Archibald as its new Managing Director and CEO.
-Archibald, who began her tenure following the announcement of her appointment last November, has firmly backed the board of directors’ decision to reject a recent acquisition bid for the company.
+Archibald, who began her tenure following the announcement of her appointment last November, has firmly backed the board of directors’ decision to reject a recent acquisition bid from Steel Dynamics Inc. (SDI) and SG Holdings.

 A Firm Stand Against the Bid

 The board’s rejection of the proposal was unequivocal.
-Chair Jane McAloon previously described the offer as undervaluing the company, stating, “Let me be clear - this proposal was an attempt to take BlueScope from its shareholders on the cheap.
-It drastically undervalued our world-class assets, our growth momentum and our future, and the board will not let that happen.”
+Chair Jane McAloon previously described the offer as undervaluing the company, stating, “Let me be clear - this proposal was an attempt to take BlueScope from its shareholders on the cheap.”

-Archibald echoed this sentiment in her latest statement, adding, “The board rejected the proposal, and I supported that rejection.
+Archibald echoed this sentiment in her latest statement: “The board rejected the proposal, and I supported that rejection.
 It very significantly undervalued this company.
-It sought to transfer value away from our shareholders by buying BlueScope on the cheap.
-The board remains open to any proposal that genuinely reflects BlueScope’s fundamental value, but we are not sitting here waiting.
 We are getting on the front foot to accelerate the delivery of BlueScope’s value.”

 A Strategic Global Footprint